 Indian players had boots: Selection camp, Calcutta

-While the players definitely had boots before the tournament, did they carry it along with them to London?
+While the players definitely had boots before the tournament, did they carry them along to London?
 Alt News found a copy of the 1948 schedule of the Indian Olympics football team tour of Europe.
 Based on the schedule of matches, we looked up reportage for various matches.

-We found a September 1, 1948 report published in the British daily Birmingham Daily Gazette by a English sports journalist called John Camkin.
-The report was about the match between India and Boldmere St Michaels FC on August 31, 1948 in which Camkin reported that the Indian players were forced to play in boots because of the damp ground – “The tourist had been compelled to take to boots, a most unusual item of football gear to them, because of the heavy rain that fell throughout their game with the heroes of last season’s Amateur Cup……..The Indians were undoubtedly handicapped by the boots and general conditions-one said afterwards that normally they would have scored another four goals- but their snappy ground passing left no doubt as to their formidable quality on dry pitches.”
-Based on the below reportage, it was evident that Indian players had boots during the tour of which London Olympics was a part of.
+We found a September 1, 1948 report published in the British daily Birmingham Daily Gazette by an English sports journalist named John Camkin.
+The report was about the match between India and Boldmere St Michaels FC on August 31, 1948, in which Camkin reported that the Indian players were forced to play in boots because of the damp ground – “The tourist had been compelled to take to boots, a most unusual item of football gear to them, because of the heavy rain that fell throughout their game with the heroes of last season’s Amateur Cup……..The Indians were undoubtedly handicapped by the boots and general conditions-one said afterwards that normally they would have scored another four goals- but their snappy ground passing left no doubt as to their formidable quality on dry pitches.”
+Based on the below reportage, it was evident that Indian players had boots during the tour of which the London Olympics was a part.

-In the historic match between India and France on 31 July, 1948 which India lost by 2-1, Indian Express report stated that 8 out of the 11 players played barefeet.
+In the historic match between India and France on 31 July, 1948 which India lost by 2-1, The Indian Express reported that 8 out of the 11 players played barefoot.

 Indians preferred to play without boots

 It is, thus, clear that the Indian football team was not forced to play without boots because of a lack of financial support but preferred to remain barefoot during the games because that is what they were accustomed to.
 The players continued to play barefoot till the change in International regulations mandated them to wear boots.
 Social media narratives suggesting otherwise are an attempt to portray India’s first Prime Minister Jawaharlal Nehru as apathetic to the conditions of the country’s players.
-As we have observed in the past, history has often been distorted to malign Nehru – him being the favourite target of the right-wing.
+As we have observed in the past, history has often been distorted to malign Nehru.